Morphological Classification of Radio Galaxies with wGAN-supported Augmentation: Discussion and Conclusion

 This high quality of the images allows us to use them to improve the training of an external classifier, called \gls{wgan}-supported augmentation here.
 This represents an extension to realistic data of the studies done in \citet{GANplify_2021}, which showed that statistical information contained in a simplistic toy training data set can be augmented using generative models.
 Another extension of this study to more realistic data in the field of particle physics is given in \cite{Calomplification_2022}.

+We find in agreement with these studies that generated images individually contain less information than real data.
+An additional test presented in \cref{App:AddTest} shows that the performance of a classifier worsens if the amount of real training data is reduced and replaced by generated data.
+However, the statistical power of the training set can be increased by the inclusion of generated data.

-Here, we are able to show that adding generated images to the training data set does clearly improve the classifier performance on a real data only test set for the \gls{fcn} classifier, where the largest improvement of $\SI{18(5)}{\percent}$ over the baseline setup is reached for $\lambda=2$, meaning a training data set consisting of all real images plus twice as many generated images.
+Here, we are able to show that adding generated images to the training data set does clearly improve the classifier performance on a real data only test set for the \gls{fcn} classifier, where the largest improvement of $\SI{17.5+-4.7}{\percent}$ over the baseline setup is reached for $\lambda=2$, meaning a training data set consisting of all real images plus twice as many generated images.
 Additionally, similar improvements are seen for all other $\lambda$ values that have been tested.

 For the considerably more complex \gls{cnn} classifier, the improvement is not so consistent and already the baseline performance is far better than even the enhanced performance of the \gls{fcn} classifier.
-However, we do obtain a maximal improvement of $\SI{3+-2}{\percent}$ for $\lambda = 3$, which also represents the overall highest accuracy for any of the setups investigated here.
+However, we do obtain a maximal improvement of $\SI{3.0+-1.8}{\percent}$ for $\lambda = 3$, which also represents the overall highest accuracy for any of the setups investigated here.

 Finally, for the most complex classifier architecture, the \gls{vit}, we are not able to show a conclusive improvement of the classifier performance, so that we might expect a dependency of the ability of generated images to add useful information to the training data set on the baseline performance (often connected to the complexity) of the classifier in question.
 A na\"ive interpretation could be that the better performing architectures are simply more sensitive to even small differences between the real and generated images.
+Additionally, the robustness of the \gls{vit} might be an issue because it was pre-trained with natural images and only fine-tuned with radio galaxy images due to the limited data sample size.

 Further, we considered a three-class classification problem with extended sources only.
 We found that the overall accuracy is reduced as compact sources are easier to classify.
 More importantly, the significance of the improvement by including generated images in the training is not enhanced as the variations in the cross-validation tend to increase as well.\\